 Want to make sure you don’t miss any details in the Jewish Quarter?

-This well-reviewed tour includes a visit to the neighborhood as well as a trip to the Synagogue!
+This well-reviewed tour includes a visit to the neighborhood and the Synagogue, along with 2 of Córdoba’s other top sights!

 Explore the patios of Palacio de Viana.

-Dating (in certain places) to the 14th century, the Palacio de Viana is most famous for having one of the most stunning collections of Cordoba’s famous patios imaginable–12 of them in all.
+Dating (in certain places) to the 14th century, the Palacio de Viana is most famous for having one of the most stunning collections of Córdoba’s famous patios imaginable.

 Depending on time, you can choose to tour the patios, the palace, or both.